 A number of disciplines have been handed down to us from the Great Masters of Classical music.
-These disciplines transcend style, but create a sense of destiny and authority throughout the composition of a work.
-They greatly resemble the Hebrew definition of ‘meditation’, that is ‘the revolving in one’s mind, like a cow chewing the cud’.
+These disciplines transcend style yet create a sense of destiny and authority throughout the composition of a work.
+They greatly resemble the Hebrew definition of ‘meditation’, that is, ‘the revolving in one’s mind like a cow chewing the cud’.
 It is the organic growth of a work, like a seed growing into a full plant.
 These disciplines create cohesiveness in a work, which in turn creates a sense of unity and wholeness.

 There is a reason that these great compositions have lasted for centuries.
 Thousands of other works were written during the same time, but they have been long forgotten.
 The reason these Master-Works have withstood the test of time is that they were built to last.

 Anything cheap never lasts.
 It never withstands the wear and tear very long.
 Products, however, in which great care of design has been given, along with skilled craftsmanship to execute the design, are the products that have historic longevity.

 These ‘principles of design’ go beyond musical styles, and are intrinsic in all works that have been handed down to us from hundreds of years.
 It is why a work will still carry a sense meaning, even though we are unfamiliar with its style, when we hear it for the first time in our present historic moment.

 The principles have to do with pattern and relationship.
 It is a mystery, but God made our human souls to respond to patterns.
 We can innately sense if something is balanced or imbalanced, related or unrelated.
 We pick up on shades of meaning, even if we don’t know analytically why, based on context and patterns.

 Most music, even played by less-than-skilled musicians, operates with these principles, but it usually happens by accident, instead of by design.